Woki-Leo/Carbonfiber-X-Axis/README.md

 **CURRENTLY UNDER DEVELOPMENT AND TESTING**

-This is meant to be as light and Strong as possible while not being too far from the stock machine.
+This is meant to be as light and strong as possible while not being too far from the stock machine.

 This is derived from the [pinmod](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/hartk1213/Voron2.4_Pins_Mod) and incorporates the [MGN12 mod](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/arkeet/mgn12) while using a Carbon fiber Square tube.

 ![grafik](https://user-images.githubusercontent.com/96394750/146988550-fa8cb4af-0066-44f9-aeeb-8b2182be465d.png)

-A third hole is added to the upper xy joints to provide more stiffness when mounting the Carbon fiber tube.
+A third hole is added to the upper xy joints to provide more stiffness when mounting the carbon fibre tube.

-Required Hardware:
+Required hardware:

-20x20 1mm wall thickness carbon fiber tube
+- 20x20 1mm wall thickness carbon fiber tube
 - 4PCs 5x40mm Pin (Use Carbon fiber)
 - 4PCs M5x40 SHCS
 - 12PCs M5 Nut